 Interrupted Track playback may be caused when another USB device is trying to stream audio or video, or your computer cannot provide enough system resources (RAM memory or computer processor speed) for GearBox.
-You may be able to reduce or eliminate these problems by making an adjustment to your GearBox Preferences > tracks tab:
+First, it's a good idea to make sure you exit other unnecessary programs running on your computer while using GearBox.
+You may be also able to reduce or eliminate these problems by making an adjustment to your GearBox Preferences > tracks tab: